samizdatco/skia-window-tests/README.md

 cargo run
 ```

 This version uses [`glutin`][glutin] (a wrapper around [`winit`][winit] that handles the creation of OpenGL contexts) and is adapted from the `skia-safe` [`gl-window`][gl_window] example.
 It runs acceptably when there's only a single window and GL Context, but I've been less successful in attempting to get it to support multiple windows.

-For that, I adapted the `glutin` [`multiwindow`][gl_multiwindow] example and attempted to slim down its fairly elaborate `ContextTracker` struct (whose main purpose is to ensure that the appropriate GL context is made ‘current’ before being drawn to).
+For that, I adapted the `glutin` [`multiwindow`][gl_multiwindow] example and attempted to slim down its fairly elaborate [`ContextTracker`][gl_context_tracker] module (whose main purpose is to ensure that the appropriate GL context is made ‘current’ before being drawn to).

 When first launched, everything seems to be fine—each window is playing its independent animation.
-But as soon as a window is resized (and needs to [recreate the surface](https://github.com/samizdatco/skia-window-tests/blob/e7f673a70147caee81e8da5d9cd208a508f67923/gl/src/main.rs#L125-L159) it's drawing to) it's clear that the different windows’s contexts are not being correctly made ‘current’/‘non-current’ by the [`get_current`](https://github.com/samizdatco/skia-window-tests/blob/e7f673a70147caee81e8da5d9cd208a508f67923/gl/src/contexts.rs#L108) helper.
+But as soon as a window is resized (and needs to [recreate the surface](https://github.com/samizdatco/skia-window-tests/blob/e7f673a70147caee81e8da5d9cd208a508f67923/gl/src/main.rs#L125-L159) it's drawing to) it's clear that the different windows’ contexts are not being correctly made ‘current’/‘non-current’ by the [`get_current`](https://github.com/samizdatco/skia-window-tests/blob/e7f673a70147caee81e8da5d9cd208a508f67923/gl/src/contexts.rs#L108) helper.
 As you resize one window, content from other windows starts overdrawing it.

 A related bug can be triggered by closing a window: you'll see the content of that window ‘hop’ to one of the remaining windows.